I’m a journalist living in London.

 * The curse of the British pub refurbishment

-* Welcome to the Villages of London: Urban life during the coronavirus lockdown
+* Welcome to the Villages of London: Urban life during lockdown

 * How we reignited our love of indie bookshops